krishpranav/Backdoorcreator/README.md

 # Reference
 <img src="screenshot.png"></img>

-# Use This Tool For Legal Purpose
+# Use This Tool Is For Legal Purpose Only

 - TOOL IS CREATED BY KRISNA PRANAV